nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    parsing user commands for finding applications.
 5. The `CookHubParser` then passes the string input to the `OnlyCommandParser` via the `parse()` method.
 6. The `OnlyCommandParser` then identifies the different prefixes in the string and creates a list of keywords.
-7. A subtype of `RecipeIngredientsSubsetPredicate` is created depending on the different prefixes.
+7. An instance of `RecipeIngredientsSubsetPredicate` is created.
-8. The `parse()` method will return a `OnlyCommand()` with `RecipeIngredientsSubsetPredicate` as the parameter
+8. An instance of`OnlyCommand()` with `RecipeIngredientsSubsetPredicate` as the parameter
-9. This `OnlyCommand` is returned back to `LogicManager`.
+9. This `OnlyCommand` is returned to `LogicManager`.
 10. The `LogicManager` then calls the `execute()` method of the `OnlyCommand`.
 11. The current recipe book is updated by calling `updateFilteredRecipeList(predicate)` on `Model`.
-12. `setCurrentPredicate(predicate)` called on `Model`.
-It updates the predicate that filters through the recipe list.
 12. An instance of `CommandResult` is created which contains the information that will be displayed back to the User after the execution of the command.
 13. The Ui component displays the contents of the `CommandResult` to the User.